Squares K-theory and 2-Segal spaces: Connection with 2-Segal objects

+When $\dcat C$ is a proto-Waldhausen category whose weak equivalences are isomorphisms, we can show that the elements of $S_n \dcat C$ are completely determined by their top row.
+If $\dcat C$ is moreover stable, they are also determined by their rightmost column.
+We now prove these claims, and use them to obtain 2-Segal objects from stable squares categories.

+\begin{definition} Let $\dcat C$ be a squares category.
+For each $n\geq 0$, we define $\cat H_n \dcat C$ as the category whose objects are length $n$ sequences of horizontal morphisms and whose morphisms are vertical natural transformations that are pointwise valued in $w^v\dcat C$. \end{definition}

+\begin{definition} Similarly, define $\cat V_n\dcat C$ to be the category whose objects are length $n$ sequences of vertical morphisms and whose morphisms are vertical natural transformations that are pointwise valued in $w^v\dcat C$. \end{definition}

+\begin{remark} One might hope that the categories $\cat H_n \dcat C$ assemble into a simplicial category, with faces and degeneracies defined in a similar manner as those of $S^{\square}_\bullet \dcat C$, using stability to define the face map $d_0$.
+However, this is not the case, as the simplicial identities do not hold.
+The analogous fact was remarked by Waldhausen \cite{waldhausen:1983} in the context of Waldhausen categories, and is the reason why the $S_\bullet$ construction must record the choices of quotients as part of the data.
+The same issue is present in $\cat V_n\dcat C$.
+We thank the anonymous referee for pointing out this subtlety. \end{remark}

-\begin{proof} We prove that each functor $U_n$ is an equivalence of categories by constructing an inverse equivalence.
+\begin{lemma} Let $\dcat C$ be an isostable squares category.
+Then, for each $n\geq 0$, the forgetful functor $U_n\colon S^{\square}_n \dcat C\to \cat H_n \dcat C$ that takes an object to its top row is an equivalence of categories. \end{lemma} \begin{proof} We prove that each functor $U_n$ is an equivalence of categories by constructing an inverse equivalence.
 To do this, we will use the constructions (and notation) from \cref{prop:TplustoT} to define a section functor $F_n\colon\cat H_n\dcat C\to S^{\square}_n\dcat C$.
 Just as in \cref{prop:TplustoT}, the functor $F_n$ takes a sequence in $\cat H_n\dcat C$ to the staircase constructed by sequentially taking the span completions, which exist as $\dcat C$ is proto-Waldhausen.
 One can readily check that $F_n$ thus constructed takes maps in $\cat H_n\dcat C$ to maps in $S^{\square}_n\dcat C$; see for instance \cref{rmk:weakequivsforfree}.
 Clearly $U_n F_n=\id$, and we can construct a natural transformation $\tau\colon F_n U_n\Rightarrow\id$ exactly as in \cref{prop:TplustoT}; it suffices to show that $\tau$ is an isomorphism.
-Note that the sections $F_n$ do not assemble into a simplicial map, which is why we do not claim that $U$ is a simplicial equivalence.

 Now recall that each component $\tau_A\colon F_n U_n (A)\to A$ is a vertical natural transformation whose components are constructed inductively.
 For an arbitrary step, these are given by the composite